 I thought I’d do both of these tapes together as they’re fairly similar.
 When it comes to sensitive tape, there is a balance to be struck between the strength of the adhesive they use, which is what will stop paint bleed, and being sensitive enough to leave sensitive surfaces such as wallpaper undamaged.
 I think a lot of tape manufacturers struggle to find that balance.
 Ciret have covered both bases here.

 The “low tack” is slightly higher tack than the sensitive and you’d use it on surfaces such as freshly painted woodwork or walls.
 It performs well enough for you to paint onto the tape and achieve a nice sharp line with no paint bleed.

 You will not create the same sharp lines with the sensitive tape.
 You wouldn’t with any tape of this kind from any of the brands available in the UK.
 However, you would be able to use it on wallpaper, or something similar and be confident it will not damage the surface.

 Both products are manufactured from thin washi paper, are easy to use and easy to remove.
 You can use both internally and externally and they can be left down for up to 60 days (That gives you an idea of the quality doesn’t it).

 24 Hour, 3 Day and 7 Day Masking Tape

 These are cheaper crepe tapes, the type you’d use to pin plastic sheeting down, or mask carpets.
 Designed to a budget, they do a job and save the consumer money on jobs where high-performance tapes are not needed.
 Interior use only.

 Where to Buy

 These tapes are widespread!!
-You can buy them online, any Crown Decorating Centre, and just about a million other outlets.
+You can buy them online by clicking here, any Crown Decorating Centre, and just about a million other outlets.
 They’re cheap enough to be sold to the general public and easily good enough to be used by professional decorators.
 These are some of the best masking tapes on the market and my preferred brand in most situations.